 Amendments to the Capacity Reserve Act came into force on 1 January 2022.
 After these amendments the Act are in line with capacity mechanism provisions concerning strategic reserves set in the Regulation on the Internal Market for electricity (2019/943).
-As the strategic reserve system includes state-aid, it requires an approval from the DG COMP but the final approval is still pending.

 In Finland, the Ministry of Economic Affairs and Employment has been responsible for preparing amendments to the national legislation to implement provisions of the Clean Energy Package (CEP).
-Energy Authority assists the Ministry when needed.
-Implementation of electricity market directive into Finnish national legislation has, however, been delayed.
-The Ministry organised a public consultation in November 2021 on draft amendments to national legislation, but final Government proposal has not yet been submitted to the Parliament fro approval.
+Amendments to the national legislation to implement the electricity market directive was adopted by the Parliament in February 2023 and came into force on 1 June 2023.